 Fans of live music may prefer a more scenic venue, which is exactly what the Riverwalk Center offers to visitors looking for fun things to do in Breckenridge, CO.

 Their 750-seat venue sits right by the Blue River in downtown, and it can open its glass doors to expand outside in the summer months.

 Many artists and groups make this a stop on their national tours, and there are regular performances by the Breckenridge Music Festival Orchestra and the National Repertory Orchestra.

-Yet another cool venue in downtown Breckenridge is the Speakeasy Movie Theatre.
-They have popcorn, beer, and wine for moviegoers, and offer screenings of both classic and contemporary films curated by the owner for their single-screen operation.
+Yet another cool venue in downtown Breckenridge is The Eclipse, formerly known as the Speakeasy Movie Theatre.
+They have popcorn, beer, and wine for moviegoers and offer screenings of both classic and contemporary films curated by the owner for their single-screen operation.

 They also have a film library and archive rooms for guests to peruse in the upper levels of this converted gymnasium, and it's clear that this was a place made by and for movie lovers.